Am I qualified to apply to the program?

 How do I convert my gpa to a 4.0 scale?

 You may use the free, online gpa calculator provided by WES: http://grad.uw.edu/wordpress/wp-content/uploads/converting-gpas.pdf

 Is there a minimum score for the GRE?

 We do not have a minimum score for the GRE but are seeking applicants who score at the top of the range for the Quantitative section.
 For the Verbal section, if your scores are in the bottom third, this can be a concern for the Admissions Committee.
 If your percentile is below 20, you should consider taking the test again.

 Is there a minimum score for TOEFL ?

 Yes.
-The Graduate School has a minimum set of scores for applicants to achieve in order to meet the English Proficiency requirement.
-You may be admitted if your scores fall just below the minimum but you will need to take an Academic English course in Seattle during summer, re-test, or pass an assessment in Seattle prior to the start of the quarter unless your degree was instructed in English.
+The Graduate School has both a minimum and a recommended set of scores for applicants to meet the English Proficiency requirement.
+You may be admitted if your scores fall just below the recommended score, but you would need to take an Academic English course on the UW Seattle campus at an additional cost.
+If your score is below the minimum, you are not qualified for admission to the UW Graduate School.

 My GRE or TOEFL scores are missing.
 What should I do?

 Did you have the scores sent to the UW Graduate School, code #4854?
 If so, it may take two weeks for the scores to arrive.
 If it has been more than three weeks since your request, please contact email@example.com and request a score search.
 In the email, include the exact spelling of your name as it appears on your test records and your birth date.
 If the name on your application does not match your name on your test records, your scores may not be coded to your application unless you notify the Graduate School.